smplLemon/arc-01-my_mastermind/README.md

+## Mastermind Game

+Mastermind is a classic code-breaking game where one player creates a secret code and the other player tries to guess the code within a limited number of attempts.
+The code consists of a sequence of colored pegs, and the guessing player must make educated guesses based on feedback provided for each guess.

 ## Description

-Mastermind is a classic code-breaking game where the player attempts to guess a secret code within a limited number of attempts.
-The game provides feedback to guide the player towards figuring out the correct code.
+This program implements the Mastermind game in C. It provides a command-line interface for players to interact with the game.
+The game generates a random secret code or accepts a user-provided code, and the player attempts to guess the code within a specified number of attempts.
+Feedback is provided after each guess to help the player refine their guesses.

+## Installation

+To compile and run the game, you'll need a C compiler installed on your system.
+Follow these steps:
+Clone the repository or download the source code.
+Open a terminal and navigate to the directory containing the source code.
+Compile the code using the following command: gcc -o mastermind mastermind.c Run the game by executing the compiled binary: ./mastermind

 ## Task

-The objective of the Mastermind game is to guess the secret code created by the computer.
-The secret code consists of a sequence of colored pegs.
-As the player, you need to make guesses and receive feedback after each guess, allowing you to deduce the correct code.

-## Usage

-To play the Mastermind Game, follow these steps:
-1. Compile the code using a C compiler by running the following command in a terminal: gcc main.c -o mastermind_game
-2. Start the game by running the following command: ./mastermind_game (-c <code>) (-t <attempts>)

-Optional Arguments:

--c <code>: Specify a custom secret code.
-The code should be a sequence of colored pegs.
-If not provided, a random secret code will be generated.
--t <attempts>: Specify the number of attempts the player has to guess the code.
-If not provided, the default value is 10.

-#Installation

-To install and run the game, follow these steps:

-Clone this repository or download the source code files.
-Open a terminal and navigate to the directory containing the source code files.
-Compile the code by running the following command: gcc main.c -o mastermind_game Start the game by running the compiled executable: ./mastermind_game
+create mastermind game with makefile without multiply macros and others